libretro/docs/docs/guides/install-ps3.md

 ## Sony Playstation 3

+!!!
+Note
-**Note:** you currently need the any-CFW(Rebug, Ferrox etc.) custom firmware to run RetroArch on your PlayStation 3.
+	You need to have any-CFW(Rebug, Ferrox etc.) custom firmware to run RetroArch on your PlayStation 3.

+!!!
+Warning
+    Hardware or software changes on your device may damage your device.

 ## Prerequisites